thelfer/mfem-mgis/docs/source/developer_guide/contributing_guide.rst

   * Isolate the problem: ideally create a [reduced test case].

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
-What compiler(s) and OS experience the problem?
+On what compiler(s) and OS does the problem occur?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

 Example: